Masspass

 50%

-of the time, deactivated Masspass notice went
+of the time, deactivated Masspass notice went unnoticed by users.

 The modal lacked emphasis, causing most users to close it before reading about their deactivated Masspass, hence in forgetting its details.